 Heron Cross Pottery was started in 1876 and continues to produce pottery in the UK in Hines Street, Stoke-on-Trent, England.
 They make jugs, teapots, chamber pots, butter dishes, toast racks, cheese wedges, salt pigs, egg cups, etc. – http://www.heroncrosspottery.co.uk

 Cauldon Ceramics “brown betty” teapots are all British made in Tunstall, Staffordshire, England.
-These are proper “brown betty” teapots and as we all know “brown betty” teapots make the best tea (I suggest you use loose leaf tea for a proper cuppa) – http://www.cauldonceramics.co.uk
+These are proper English made “brown betty” teapots and as we all know “brown betty” teapots make the best tea (I suggest you use loose leaf tea for a proper cuppa).
+As well as the traditional brown teapots, Cauldon Ceramics also make their Cobalt Betty teapots in blue and again, like the brown bettys, these are made in England – http://www.cauldonceramics.co.uk

 P&J Ceramics Ltd products are “Made in England” in Newton Abbot, Devon and include homeware and giftware such as Novelty Toilet Brush Holders, 2 pint Jugs, Mugs, Jewellery Holders, Pet Keyrings, Chicken Egg Holders, Cow Creamers, Storage jars and cabinet knobs – http://www.pjceramics.com